Shakeskeyboarde/wurk/core/wurk/README.md

   - Set the number workspaces to process in parallel.
 The count can be a number, "auto", or "all".
 The default is is "auto", which is equivalent to one greater than the number of CPU cores (cores + 1).
   - This option implies the `--parallel` option.

-> By default, workspaces are processed serially.
+> By default, workspaces are processed serially (one at a time).
 This is generally the slowest option, but also the safest.

 ### Logging Options

-- `-l, --loglevel <level>`
+- `--loglevel <level>`
   - Set the log level (`silent`, `error`, `warn`, `info`, `notice`, `verbose`, or `silly`).
 The default is `info`.
   - Log level can also be set using the `WURK_LOG_LEVEL` environment variable.
 The command line option takes precedence over the environment variable.
 - `--clear`